gustavofuhr/opencv_dollar_detector/README.md

 Current Status
 ======================

 Detection working, but has two memory leaks and is too slow.
-Working on calibrated detector.
+Calibrated detection and feature pyramid online.

 To Do List:
 ======================

-Current Total: 15
+Current Total: 14

+Project:
+&nbsp;&nbsp;&nbsp;&nbsp;Change the project's name

 Calibrated Detection:
-&nbsp;&nbsp;&nbsp;&nbsp;Find the best way to decide how many scales between octaves and their values &nbsp;&nbsp;&nbsp;&nbsp;Add a calibrated getScales function
+&nbsp;&nbsp;&nbsp;&nbsp;Possibly add a way to use background information

 Opencv_Dollar_Detector.cpp:
 &nbsp;&nbsp;&nbsp;&nbsp;find out why the program is so slow!
 &nbsp;&nbsp;&nbsp;&nbsp;maybe change the way time is being calculated
-&nbsp;&nbsp;&nbsp;&nbsp;save detections to .txt file
 &nbsp;&nbsp;&nbsp;&nbsp;add more comments

 Detector.cpp:
-&nbsp;&nbsp;&nbsp;&nbsp;nonMaximalSuppression:
+&nbsp;&nbsp;&nbsp;&nbsp;maybe make it so the getScales function is only calculated once &nbsp;&nbsp;&nbsp;&nbsp;nonMaximalSuppression:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;possibly relocate suppression to other class
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;add the other two types of suppression